agdturner/mxg/README.md

   - `https://<github_username>.github.io/<forked_repository_name>/dist/main/` where `<github_username>` is your username and `<forked_repository_name>` is the name of your forked repository.

 ### Compile
-- To transpile the TypeScript run:
+- To transpile TypeScript run:
 `npm run compile`

 ### Build